cossacklabs/product-docs/acra/security-controls/key-management/operations/generation.md

 {{< /hint >}}

 {{< hint warning >}}
-`auth_key` is deprecated and will not be used after 0.90.0.
+`auth_key` is deprecated and will not be used since 0.91.0.
 {{< /hint >}}

 If you are running Acra 0.86+ and wish to try the new [keystore version 2](../../versions/),